railsgirls/guides.railsgirls.com/_pages/heroku.md

 git commit -m "Use postgres as production database"
 {% endhighlight %}

+{% coach %}
-__COACH__: You can talk about RDBMS and the different ones out there, plus include some details on Heroku's dependency on PostgreSQL.
+You can talk about RDBMS and the different ones out there, plus include some details on Heroku's dependency on PostgreSQL.
+{% endcoach %}

 ## Deploying your app